 A full statistical analysis plan (SAP) will be written prior to the conduct of any comparative analysis of the treatment arms.
 The main features of the SAP are summarised here.
 Analyses will be conducted using the intention to treat principle with two-sided 95% confidence intervals and 5% level of statistical significance (with the exception of the primary outcome, for which inference regarding non-inferiority will be assessed using a one-sided 97.5% confidence interval and 2.5% level of statistical significance).
 The primary outcome, and other binary outcomes, will be analysed using logistic regression.
-Quality of life scores will be analysed using analysis of covariance adjusted for baseline score.
 As a subgroup analysis we will investigate differences between groups based on age, socioeconomic status and atopic conditions.